Estimating Condition Number with Graph Neural Networks: Related Work

 \section{Related Work}

+Recent advances in artificial intelligence have reshaped the landscape of scientific computing, motivating the integration of learning-based models with simulation, numerical linear algebra, and high-performance computing workflows~\cite{doi:10.1126/science.aef4214}.
+Deep learning methods have been increasingly explored for scientific computing tasks such as surrogate modeling, operator learning, and solver acceleration~\cite{karniadakis2021physics, li2020fourier}.
+Motivated by this broader trend, we study the use of graph neural networks to estimate matrix condition numbers for sparse linear systems.

+Estimating the condition number is critical for a linear matrix solve.
+A well-conditioned linear system generally does not require preconditioning, whereas a poorly conditioned one often does.
+In addition, a well-conditioned linear system can often be solved with reduced precision in certain steps to improve performance.

-The foundational contribution in this line of work is due to Cline, Moler, Stewart, and Wilkinson~\cite{Cline1979}, who introduced a simple yet effective estimator based on the solution of two carefully chosen linear systems.
+The foundational contribution to estimating the condition number in this line of work is due to Cline et al. \cite{Cline1979}, who introduced a simple yet effective estimator based on the solution of two carefully chosen linear systems.
 Their approach, which was incorporated into the LINPACK library, produces a lower bound on the one-norm condition number at the cost of only a pair of triangular solves.
-While computationally attractive, the method may underestimate the true condition number by one or more orders of magnitude in certain pathological cases.
+Although computationally attractive, the method may underestimate the true condition number by one or more orders of magnitude in certain pathological cases.

-A significant improvement appeared shortly thereafter when Hager~\cite{hager1984condition} reformulated the one-norm estimation problem as a convex optimization task.
-By interpreting $\|A^{-1}\|_1$ as the maximum of $\|A^{-1}x\|_1$ over the unit ball in the one-norm and deriving an efficient iterative procedure (a specialized variant of the simplex method), Hager's algorithm typically produces substantially tighter and more reliable estimates than the earlier heuristic, while still requiring only a modest number of matrix--vector products after factorization.
+To estimate matrix condition number, one often employs the power method to compute the spectral norm of a matrix, as introduced by Boyd in 1974 \cite{BOYD197495}.
+Following this, a significant improvement appeared shortly thereafter when Hager~\cite{hager1984condition} reformulated the one-norm estimation problem as a convex optimization task.
+By interpreting $\|\mathbf{A}^{-1}\|_1$ as the maximum of $\|A^{-1}x\|_1$ over the unit ball in the one-norm and deriving an efficient iterative procedure (a specialized variant of the simplex method), Hager's algorithm typically produces substantially tighter and more reliable estimates than the earlier heuristic, while still requiring only a modest number of matrix-vector products after factorization.

 Higham~\cite{Higham1987} later provided a comprehensive survey of condition-number estimation specifically for triangular matrices---the form that naturally arises after LU factorization.
-The survey systematically compares growth-factor bounds, residual-based techniques, and inverse-iteration approaches, offering both theoretical insights and practical recommendations regarding the trade-off between accuracy and computational cost.
+The survey systematically compares growth-factor bounds, residual-based techniques, and inverse iteration approaches, offering both theoretical insights and practical recommendations regarding the trade-off between accuracy and computational cost.
 This work serves as a unifying reference and highlights subtle numerical issues that must be addressed when implementing estimators for upper- or lower-triangular factors.

 Building directly on Hager's optimization framework, Higham~\cite{higham1988estimating} subsequently proposed a refined one-norm estimator that addresses several practical limitations of the original algorithm.
 In particular, Higham provided a rigorous convergence analysis, extended the method to complex matrices, introduced safeguards against premature termination, and developed improved stopping criteria that enhance robustness without sacrificing efficiency.
 These theoretical and algorithmic refinements established a more reliable foundation for condition-number estimation in floating-point arithmetic.